autoai-org/AID/docs/guide/contribution/develop-in-china.md

 # Develop in China

 Some important build tools are difficult to access in some contries.
-To help them participate in the development, we provide some documents to aid them.
+To help them participate in the development, we provide some documents.

 ## Golang